 The Company enters into service level agreements with customers which warrant defined levels of uptime and support response times and permit those customers to receive credits for prepaid amounts in the event that those performance and response levels are not met.
-In the year ended June 30, 2023 and 2022, the Company has incurred costs to refurbish Presto Touch tablets of \$1.5 million and \$3.0 million, respectively, recorded in cost of Platform revenue in the Company's consolidated statements of operations and comprehensive loss.
-In connection with the service level agreements, the Company has recorded \$0.4 million and \$0.7 million in accrued liabilities in the consolidated balance sheets as of June 30, 2023 and June 30, 2022, respectively, for expected repair costs for Presto Touch tablets currently in the Company's RMA process.
+In the year ended June 30, 2023 and 2022, the Company has incurred costs to refurbish Presto Touch tablets of \$1.5 million and \$3.0 million, respectively, recorded in cost of Platform revenue in the Company has recorded \$0.4 million and \$0.7 million in accrued liabilities in the consolidated balance sheets as of June 30, 2023 and June 30, 2022, respectively, for expected repair costs for Presto Touch tablets currently in the Company's RMA process.